People

 Zach Savich

-Zach Savich is the author of nine books of poetry and prose, including a memoir, Diving Makes the Water Deep, and, most recently, the poetry collection Momently (Black Ocean, 2024).
-His work has received the Iowa Poetry Prize, the Colorado Prize for Poetry, the Cleveland State University Poetry Center’s Open Award, Omindawn Publishing’s Chapbook Award, as well as recognition from the Poetry Society of America.
-He has worked as an editor and manuscript consultant on many projects.
-He is currently co-editor of Rescue Press's Open Prose Series.
-Savich teaches at the Cleveland Institute of Art and in the University of the Arts' PhD in Creativity.
+Zach Savich is the author of ten books of poetry, nonfiction, and works for performance.
+His work has received a fellowship from the National Endowment for the Arts, as well as the Iowa Poetry Prize, the Colorado Prize for Poetry, the Cleveland State University Poetry Center’s Open Book Award, and other honors.
+He has worked as an editor, manuscript consultant, and writing coach on many projects.
+Savich is a professor and chair at the Cleveland Institute of Art and faculty in the PhD in Creativity at Rowan University.
 He holds an MFA from the Iowa Writers’ Workshop.

 Suzanne Scanlon photo new